Health Lope

 Breaking the habit of tongue-sucking can be challenging, but it is possible with patience and perseverance.

-The first step is to identify what triggers your tongue-sucking behaviour, which will help you create strategies to break the cycle.
+The first step is identifying what triggers your tongue-sucking behavior, which will help you create strategies to break the cycle.
 Common triggers include

 1. Stress